Dutch

 1639 Good farms reported south of Fort Orange.

-1640 Connecticut offered land bounties for the cultivation of wheat.
+1640 Connecticut offered land bounties for the cultivation of

 1641 Gov. Kiefts kills 1000 Indians around New Amsterdam.